The Inherent Risks to Buyers of Phuket Property

 Buyers always run the risk of receiving poor legal advice, which is why it pays to use a lawyer who comes highly recommend by a friend or acquaintance, and is known for their honesty, integrity and reputation.
 Most importantly, their advice should be independent and have no ties to the agent or the developer.

 Crucially, you must use a lawyer.
-If a real estate agent/advisor says you don’t need a lawyer, then what you really don’t need is that agent.
+If a Phuket real estate agent/advisor says you don’t need a lawyer, then what you really don’t need is that agent.
 Immediately seek another company to help you with your purchase.
+And if any real estate agent in Phuket suggest you use their own “in-house” lawyer, then run a mile.

 The best lawyers are rarely the cheapest, but a property purchase is not the type of transaction to scrimp on.
 In a country where most foreign buyers are not familiar with the laws, or the pitfalls encountered by others in the past, the best representation is worth its weight in gold.